The former unionist applied to import a medicinal cannabis product, only to discover the extent of NZ's impossible restrictions.

 The medical technocrats had a point about California's crazy-loose medpot regulation.
 The fact that Bloom Farms can't provide a product assay creates problems in other countries.
 Falkov submitted the application to use "non-pharmaceutical grade" cannabis medicine anyway.
 The ministry responded swiftly.
 Kelly's bid was not declined but "deferred," pending further information from her doctor.

-VICE applied under New Zealand's Official Information Act for.
+VICE applied under New Zealand's Official Information Act for the advice that went into the official criteria.
 We discovered that the fact they seemed dauntingly difficult to meet was no accident.

 In the documents we received, acting director of public health Dr Stewart Jessamine frets about "the challenge of expanding use of CBD and cannabinoid containing products" and proposes that even "compassionate use of a product that has not reached Phase II clinical studies would not be permitted."